Beatified: June 2, 1929

-We're proud of our family: almost 40,000 men and women religious and an "army" of dedicated lay folk with whom we march and with whom we share mission and calling.
+We are proud of our family: nearly 30,000 religious men and women, and an “army” of dedicated lay folk with whom we march and with whom we share mission and calling.
 You might even find yourself somewhere in our family.
-And, we'd like that very much.
+And, we would like that very much.

 A Short Biography of St. John Bosco

-On becoming a priest (1841) he chose as his life's programme: "Da mihi animas cetera tolle" ("Give me souls, take all the rest" Gen. 14: 21).
-He began his apostolate among poor young people with the founding of the Oratory, which he placed under the patronage of St. Francis of Sales.
+On becoming a priest (1841), he chose as his life’s programme: “Da mihi animas cetera tolle” (“Give me souls, take all the rest” Gen. 14: 21).
+He began his apostolate among poor young people with the founding of the Oratory, which he placed under the patronage of St. Francis de Sales.

 The source of his indefatigable activity and of the effectiveness of his work was his “constant union with God” and his unlimited confidence in Mary Our Help who he considered to be the inspiration and support of his whole work.

 He left, as an inheritance for his Salesian sons and daughters, a form of religious life that was simple but founded on solid Christian virtue and on contemplation in action, which may be summed up in the words “work and temperance.”

 He sought his best collaborators among his young people, thus establishing the Society of St. Francis de Sales (Salesians).
 Together with St. Maria Domenica Mazzarello, he founded the Institute of the Daughters of Mary Help of Christians (Salesian Sisters).

 Finally, together with good and hard-working lay men and women, he created the Salesian Cooperators to work alongside him and sustain the education of young people, thus anticipating new forms of apostolate in the Church.
 In the centenary of his death, which took place on January 31, 1888, Pope John Paul II proclaimed him The Father and Teacher of Youth.

 “No one did more in the last century for so many people than Don Bosco, not only by his personal influence but also by the apostolate of his marvelous Sons.” – Cardinal Spellman